PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Mutation/createAdmin/variables/createAdmin.md

 The context of the entire application, including user information and other context-specific data.

+## Returns

+An object containing:
+  - `user`: The updated app user profile of the user being added as an admin.
+  - `userErrors`: An array of error objects if any errors occurred, otherwise an empty array.

 ## Remarks

 The function handles the following: